urbit/urbit.org-reloaded/content/faq.md

 (For more background on why Urbit ID is the way it is, read [this](/understanding-urbit/urbit-id/).)

+## Urbit OS

+### What is Urbit OS? {#what-is-arvo}

+Urbit OS, also called [Arvo](/docs/glossary/arvo), is our functional and deterministic software stack.
+Arvo is written in [Hoon](/docs/glossary/hoon), our purely functional programming language, which compiles to [Nock](/docs/glossary/nock), a compact bytecode language.

+Instances of Urbit OS, called '[ships](/docs/glossary/ship)', communicate as peers on what we refer to as “the [Ames](/docs/glossary/ames) network.”
+Using Urbit ID, Urbit OS ships can prove their identities to one another.

+### What is unique about Urbit OS / Arvo? {#what-is-unique-about-arvo}

+[Arvo](/docs/glossary/arvo) is different from other operating systems in many ways.
+One notable way is that it is completely deterministic.
+Processing in the system happens in a unique way: when an event happens, a transition function takes that event and the old state of Arvo, and produces an effect and a new state of Arvo.
+To visualize:

+`[event, old state] -> [effects, new state]`

+All events are logged to disk, so you can always restore the system to a previous point in time.

+### How is Urbit OS / Arvo connected to Ethereum? {#arvo-ethereum}

+When an [Arvo](/docs/glossary/arvo) ship (instance) is started for the first time you must use a "[keyfile](/docs/glossary/keyfile)" containing the private keys for your identity's networking keys.
+Urbit ID uses the Ethereum blockchain as its decentralized ledger.

+See our [Getting Started](/getting-started/planet) guide to learn how to get your ship onto the Urbit OS / [Ames](/docs/glossary/ames) network.

+### Will the Urbit OS network survive if Ethereum dies? {#if-ethereum-dies}

+Yes.
+It would be annoying, but Urbit ID / [Azimuth](/docs/glossary/azimuth) could be ported to another decentralized ledger, or hosted on Urbit OS / [Arvo](/docs/glossary/arvo) itself.

+### How do I install Urbit OS? {#install-urbit-os}

+Check out our guides [here](/getting-started/).

+### How do I use Urbit OS? {#use-urbit-os}

+The [Using](/using/os/getting-started) section of the documentation will help you out.

+### How do over-the-air updates work? {#over-the-air-updates}

+Your sponsor, a star or galaxy that your ship is connected to, may send you new source code for your system.
+When you receive new source code from your sponsor, your system recompiles itself using that code, performs any necessary data migrations, and keeps running.
+Ideally this happens seamlessly without the user even noticing, although there is sometimes a slowdown while rebuilding the system from source.

+### What is Landscape? {#what-is-landscape}

+[Landscape](/docs/glossary/landscape) is an experimental Urbit OS web interface that includes social functions such as chat and publishing.
+You can access Landscape by navigating to `http://localhost:PORT`, where PORT is typically 80, 8080, or 8081 (check your boot messages).

+### I have an Urbit ID, now what? {#now-what}

+Follow our guide on how to boot a ship [here](/getting-started/planet).

+Get on the [mailing list](https://urbit.us11.list-manage.com/subscribe/post?u=972a03db9e0c6c25bb58de8c8&id=be143888d2).
+Learn [Hoon](/docs/hoon/hoon-school/).
+Sign up for [Hooniversity](https://hooniversity.org/).
+[Make stuff](https://grants.urbit.org).

 ## Urbit Security

 ### How secure is Urbit right now? {#how-secure-is-urbit}